 Optional: 1 teaspoon backing powder

-You replace a part of butter with fresh cream cheese (or cottage cheese)
+You can replace a part of butter with fresh cream cheese (or cottage cheese)

 You can experiment with other nuts or completely omit them and replacing them with with additional polenta.
 I wasn’t very impressed by the taste of hazelnuts in this cake.
 Not as good as almonds.